gaugefreedom/intelexta/docs/PROJECT_CONTEXT.md

 3. Default Guardrails & Posture
 Intelexta is designed with a "secure by default" posture to protect the user and their work.
     • Default Posture: Network egress is disabled by default.
 Local models are preferred.
 Cryptographic keys are stored in the OS keychain, not the main database.
 A content-addressed cache is enabled to prevent redundant computation.
-    • Policy & Budget Governance: Policies set allowances at the project scope, while each checkpoint records the configuration snapshot it executed under so budget reconciliations and overrides are provable and auditable.
+    • Policy & Budget Governance: Policies set allowances at the project scope, while each checkpoint persists a signed configuration snapshot, policy revision pointer, and budget reconciliation so enforcement is provable across edits, reruns, and exports.
-    • Audit Trail: Every policy change, budget denial, or rule violation becomes a signed, verifiable "incident" checkpoint in the project's history.
+    • Audit Trail: Every policy change, budget denial, or rule violation becomes a signed, verifiable "incident" checkpoint in the project's history, preserving the context needed to justify re-runs or overrides.
-    • Privacy: No data leaves the user's machine unless explicitly exported by the user in a portable format (.ixp or .car.json).
+    • Privacy & Portability: No data leaves the user's machine unless explicitly exported by the user.
+When it is exported (.ixp or .car.json), the package carries the policy lineage and checkpoint configurations required for third-party verification without leaking excess project data.

 4. User Experience Philosophy: Control Plane for Checkpointed Runs Intelexta deliberately trades the raw velocity of a conventional chat UI for the rigor of a verifiable control plane.
-    • Checkpointed Workflow Editing: A run is curated as an editable sequence of checkpoints.
-Until a run is sealed, users can reorder, refine, or replace checkpoints, and every adjustment produces a new canonicalized state that is ready to be signed.
+    • Runs as Editable Checkpoint Sequences: Every run is curated as an editable sequence of checkpoints.
+Until the run is sealed, users can reorder, refine, or replace checkpoints, and every adjustment produces a new canonicalized state that is ready to be signed.
+    • EditorPanel as Workflow Builder: The EditorPanel functions as a structured workflow builder.
+Its explicit RunSpec fields orchestrate checkpoint configuration, budget alignment, and signing prep so the authored sequence can be executed or re-run with proof.
     • Verifiability Over Velocity: Tools like Cursor are optimized for developer velocity.
 Intelexta is optimized for process verifiability.
 Every UI element exists to surface checkpoint metadata, budgets, and signatures so that edits remain accountable.
-    • Sprint 1A Interface ("Launch Control"): The EditorPanel is a structured workflow builder, not a chat box.
-Its explicit fields (RunSpec) define the initial checkpoint sequence and provide the evidence that gets canonicalized, hashed, and signed to initiate a verifiable run.
-    • Foundations for the Workflow Builder: The current orchestrator.rs module and the dag_json field in the RunSpec are the foundational seeds for the advanced workflow builder capability.
-The V1 product focuses on perfecting single-step ("single-node DAG") execution and editable checkpoint sequencing.
-Future versions will expand the orchestrator's capabilities to manage complex, multi-node DAGs for intelligent pipelines.
+    • Foundations for Chaining: The current orchestrator.rs module and the dag_json field in the RunSpec seed the advanced workflow builder capability.
+V1 emphasizes perfecting single-step execution and editable sequencing while preparing for multi-node chains.
-    • Post-V1 Interactive Symbiosis: Interactive co-creation remains a research track that will arrive after V1.
-The eventual Interactive proof mode will resemble a notebook or chat, but each turn (human prompt, AI response) will be captured as a distinct, signed checkpoint in the hash-chain.
+    • Sprint 2C Interactive Checkpoint: Interactive chat emerges as a specialized checkpoint type delivered in Sprint 2C.
+Each exchange (human prompt, AI response) is captured as a signed checkpoint, letting conversational collaboration live within the same audited workflow timeline.

 5. Artifact Taxonomy
     • Checkpoint: The atomic unit of proof and configuration.
-A signed, hash-chained record of a single step in a workflow that captures its inputs, outputs, policy snapshot, and budget reconciliation against the project-wide allowance.
+Each checkpoint stores its configuration JSON, resolved policy snapshot, inputs/outputs, and budget reconciliation, all signed and hash-chained so enforcement decisions are reproducible.
     • Run: An editable, versioned sequence of checkpoints defined by a specific RunSpec and proof mode.
-Runs can be iterated until sealed; the final, immutable sequence becomes the reference for replay and receipts.
+Drafts capture in-progress edits; sealing freezes the canonical sequence for execution, re-run, CAR generation, and export.
-    • CAR (Content-Addressable Receipt): A portable, self-contained JSON file that serves as a verifiable receipt for a single run, including the ordered checkpoint configurations and their budget compliance.
+    • CAR (Content-Addressable Receipt): A portable, self-contained JSON file that carries the sealed checkpoint configurations, policy lineage, and budget outcomes for a run, enabling third parties to verify compliance without accessing the full project.
-    • IXP (Intelexta Project Export): A compressed archive (.zip) containing the entire project state: project.json, the governing policy.json, and all associated runs, checkpoints, and CARs so project-wide budgets and checkpoint-level evidence stay linked.
+    • IXP (Intelexta Project Export): A compressed archive (.zip) containing project.json, full policy and budget history, run and checkpoint data (including interactive checkpoints), and referenced CARs so governance context and portability travel together.

  6. Product Roadmap & Future Capabilities